luizbgomide/sovereign/delver-creation.md

 An attribute score of 3 has a modifier of -2.
 A score of 4-7 has a modifier of -1.
 A score of 8-13 has a modifier of +0.
 A score of 14-17 has a modifier of +1.
 A score of 18 has a modifier of +2.

+In this text, when referring to an attribute's score, it will be spelled completely, like Strength.
+When referring to an attribute's modifier, it will be abbreviated to three letters.
+Str, Dex, Con, Int, Wis, or Cha.

 Some Feats and abilities may add bonuses or penalties to an attribute’s base modifier.
 Such bonuses or penalties cannot increase the modifier above +2 or below -2.
 If an injury or character advancements alters an attribute, update the attribute’s modifier.

 ## Skills